hasura/graphql-engine/manual/tutorial/ui-kit.rst

 .. figure:: ../../img/uikit-light.png
     :class: 'light'

-.. admonition:: Note

-  You can skip this section if you want to write your own frontend for auth.

 In the previous section, we deployed our own custom app.
-If you want to add authentication to your app and do not want to write auth code, you can use the Auth UI kit which is a ready to use frontend interface that comes pre-loaded with the Hasura Auth Microservice.
+If you want to add authentication to your app and do not want to write auth code, you can use the Auth UI kit which is a ready to use frontend interface that comes pre-loaded with the Hasura Auth microservice.

 The UI kit runs on the url: ``auth.<cluster-name>.hasura-app.io/ui``.

-It allows your application users to login/signup seamlessly using the :doc:`authentication providers <../auth/authentication/index>` configured in the :doc:`auth conf <../project/directory-structure/conf/auth.yaml>`.
+It allows your application users to login/signup seamlessly using the :doc:`authentication providers <../auth/authentication/index>` configured in the ``conf/auth.yaml`` file.
 The UI adapts automatically to display the enabled auth providers.
-Just configure the auth conf of your Hasura Project and the UI Kit will immediatedly start working on the new changes.
+Just configure the auth conf of your Hasura Project and the UI Kit will immediatedly start working with the new changes.

-By default, it is configured to login using only ``Username Password``.
-You can enable other auth providers by changing the auth conf.
-We will demonstrate below how to enable ``auth with Email and Google``.
+By default, auth is configured to login using only ``Username Password``.
+You can enable other auth providers by modifying the ``conf/auth.yaml`` file.
+The below section will demonstrate how to enable ``auth with Email and Google``.
 For enabling other providers, :ref:`read the instructions here <providers>`.

 Enable auth with email
 ----------------------